aamnah/open-in-buttons-for-finder-toolbar/README.md

 >Shell Command: Install 'code' command in PATH
 ```

+## iTerm

+Give the required Permissions

+_Security and Privacy > Accessibility > iTerm_

+## To Do
-Issues: Does not open the current folder when buttons are clicked without selecting a file/folder.
-It should open the current folder if no file/folder is selected.
+- It should open the current folder if no file/folder is selected.
+Right now it does not open the current folder when buttons (Sublime Text, VS Code) are clicked without selecting a file/folder.
+For iTerm and Terminal, it opens the current folder by default, even if you have selected some folder inside the current folder and want that to open instead.